 Terrain: Moderate difficult trek over steep terrain.

-Tagus cove was a famous hideout for whalers and pirates over the centuries, with calm waters protected from view making the perfect place to anchor.
-The name dates back to 1814 when British ship, The Tagus, stopped here to hunt giant tortoises as fresh meat for their onward voyage.
+Tagus Cove was a famous hideout for whalers and pirates over the centuries, with calm waters protected from view making it the perfect place to anchor.
+The name dates back to 1814 when a British ship, The Tagus, stopped here to hunt giant tortoises as fresh meat for their onward voyage.
 Ask your guide to point out the graffiti left on rocks by passing sailors from back in the 1800s.

 Tagus Cove tourist activities will depend on your itinerary.
-Some yachts take a panga dingy ride to observe wildlife around the cove.
+Some yachts take a panga dingy ride to observe the wildlife around the cove.
 Sightings of Galapagos penguins and Flightless Cormorants are common, as are many other seabird species.

 If you make a landing then be prepared for a trek up to Darwin’s Lake.
 The trail leads through Palo Santo forest up to a brackish water lake that botanist Charles Darwin himself visited in 1835.
 There is also a wonderful lookout point with fine views over the bay and surrounding islands.
 Keep your eyes open for land birds along the path; Galapagos finches, hawks, warblers and flycatchers can often be spotted.

-Time permitting your guide might also let you snorkel in the waters at Tagus Cove, where colorful fish, sea turtles, eagle rays and reef sharks wait to share the water with you.
+Time permitting your guide might also let you snorkel in the waters at Tagus Cove, where colorful fish, sea turtles, eagle rays, and reef sharks wait to share the water with you.

 Landing Type: No landing.